codecoding/JsSpider/README.md

 node inline will search for script tags.
 This is mainly intended to find inline code.

-Feel free to change the code in order to search amongst the files of the type you want.
+Feel free to change the code.

-Don't forget to change the root path in offline.js and inline.js.
+Don't forget to stablish your settings modifying the config.js file.

 Cheers!